Pudge Heffelfinger: Later life

 Heffelfinger married Grace Harriet Pierce in 1901.
 The couple remained married until his death in 1954.
 After his official coaching career ended, Heffelfinger immersed himself in the business world in Minneapolis.
 He joined the family shoe manufacturing business.
 The business suffered heavily in the Panic of 1907, and was forced into bankruptcy in 1910, as were Heffelfinger and his father.

 After the failure of the manufacturing business, Heffelfinger had an active career in real estate, including major commercial deals.
-In his real estate work, Heffelfinger is credited with important contributions to the early development of the upper Nicollet Avenue area, with organizing the company which built the 1910 Physicians and Surgeons building, and with bringing the Butler Brothers to Minneapolis.
+In his real estate work, Heffelfinger is credited with important contributions to the early development of the upper Nicollet Avenue area, with organizing the company which built the 1910 Physicians and Surgeons building, and with bringing Butler Brothers to Minneapolis.

 Heffelfinger was a delegate to the Republican National Convention in 1904 and 1908.
 He first won elective office in 1924, running against more experienced politicians and easily capturing a seat on the Hennepin County Board of Commissioners.
-During his first election campaign Heffelfinger competed energetically, and compared politics to football, telling a reporter he would reduce taxes "if I make a touchdown in this political game, which I'll admit is tougher than football, a whole lot."
-Heffelfinger continued to serve on the Hennepin County Board for 24 years, including 4 years as board chairman.
+During his first election campaign, Heffelfinger competed energetically, and compared politics to football, telling a reporter he would reduce taxes "if I make a touchdown in this political game, which I'll admit is tougher than football, a whole lot."
+Heffelfinger continued to serve on the Hennepin County Board for 24 years, including four years as board chairman.
 During Prohibition Heffelfinger ran twice as a "wet" in the Republican primary for Minnesota's 5th congressional district, losing both times to prohibitionist and former Lieutenant Governor William I. Nolan.

 Throughout his life, Heffelfinger, maintained a high level of involvement with football.
 After his professional coaching career ended, he continued for decades to make yearly trips to New Haven to assist the coaching staff.
-Into his 50s, Heffelfinger not only coached the Bulldogs from the sideline, but scrimmaged with them on the field, showing remarkable toughness.
+Into his fifties, Heffelfinger not only coached the Bulldogs from the sideline, but scrimmaged with them on the field, showing remarkable toughness.
 He also played competitively in charity and exhibition games against much younger men, playing his last game at age 65.
 From 1935 to 1950, Heffelfinger edited Heffelfinger's Football Facts, a yearly booklet featuring history, rules, statistics, and professional and college schedules for the upcoming season.

 Heffelfinger died in Texas on April 2, 1954.